porcherface/mosaic-bot/README.md

 BUT) i made a fast script to process a scraped set of pics (color, different sizes) and return processed images with correct naming convention. check images/image_parser.py

+# LICENSE
+these files are under MIT license, you can use them only if you are not goin to make an income with em